Training

 The main objective of this research is to observe a phase transition between the semimetal and semiconductor phases in HgCdTe, both in bulk material and in HgTe quantum wells.
 This transition is expected to be induced by the hydrostatic pressure applied to the sample.
 To observe it, THz transmission through the samples in a magnetic field will be investigated.

-To analyze the obtained data, the simplified Kane model will be used, and if necessary, a new model incorporating the contribution of hydrostatic pressure will be developed.
+To analyze the obtained data, the simplified Kane model will be used, and if necessary, a new model that includes a contribution from hydrostatic pressure will be developed.

 This research will provide an opportunity to investigate the spectral properties of THz excitations in a two-dimensional gas of massless Dirac fermions.